SolemmaLLC/ClimateStudioDocs/docs/thermalModel.rst

 | 1 - `Location`_
 | 2 - `Thermal Model`_

 Output variables and other simulation settings may be adjusted prior to the run using the `settings dialog`_ (3).
-The `library manager`_ (4) facilitates browsing and/or modifiying various library assets, including templates, constructions, and schedules -- all of which are also accessible when editing the Thermal Model.
+The `library manager`_ (4) facilitates browsing and/or modifying various library assets, including templates, constructions, and schedules -- all of which are also accessible when editing the Thermal Model.
 Once all inputs have been populated, a simulation is invoked by pressing the start button (5).
 A DOS window should appear, showing the progress of the EnergyPlus simulation.
 The run may take several minutes.

 .. _Location: Location.html